Director: Richard Lester

 On the plus side, it is brimming with invention and ideas that you’d only expect from a Richard Lester film.
 The sword fights are frantic and full of energy while the slapstick, which is a little infantile in places, still manages to raise a smile or three.
 The production looks magnificent with a sense of period surrounding the whole film.

 Having a dream cast to work with also helps.
-One of the plus with a Lester film is that he has lots of famous faces willing to make fools of themselves and here is no exception.
+One of the plus with a Lester film is that he has lots of famous faces willing to make fools of themselves and there is no exception.
 Malcolm McDowell is perfectly oily and cowardly as Flashman, excelling in broad comedy.
 Alan Bates puts on the laid-back approach while Oliver Reed is always good value and here, as Otto, is no exception.

 There is one moment where the hand went straight to the head and scratched away.
 Former boxing champ and national treasure, Henry Cooper with a badly dubbed voice sounding like a ropy Michael Caine!
 And look out for a brief appearance from the late, great Bob Hoskins.

-While it never hits the mark of The Three Musketeers or its sequel, it a film that would never be made today (far too cheeky) as well as being far too expensive, yet it reminds us of a far simpler time when madcap comedies like this were genuinely funny thanks to some creative styling of a film maker with his own way of working.
+While it never hits the mark of The Three Musketeers or its sequel, it a film that would never be made today (far too cheeky) as well as being far too expensive, yet it reminds us of a far simpler time when madcap comedies like this were genuinely funny thanks to some creative styling of a filmmaker with his own way of working.

 Buy DVD Click here